DashanGao/LPSC/README.md

 ## Abstract

 We study label privacy protection in vertical federated learning (VFL).
 VFL enables an active party who possesses labeled data to improve model performance (utility) by collaborating with passive parties who have auxiliary features.
 Recently, there has been a growing concern for protecting label privacy against semi-honest passive parties who may surreptitiously deduce private labels from the output of their bottom models.
 However, existing studies do not remove the prior label information in the active party's features from labels in an offline phase, thus leaking unnecessary label privacy to passive parties.
-In contrast to existing methods that focus on training-phase perturbation, we propose a novel offline-phase data cleansing approach to protect label privacy without compromising utility.
-Specifically, we first formulate a Label Privacy Source Coding (LPSC) problem to remove the redundant label information present in the active party's features from labels, by assigning each sample a new weight and label (i.e., residual) for federated training.
-We give a privacy guarantee and theoretically prove that gradient boosting efficiently optimizes the LPSC problem.
+In contrast to existing methods that focus on training-phase perturbation, we propose a novel offline-phase data cleansing approach to protect label privacy barely compromising utility.
+Specifically, we first formulate a Label Privacy Source Coding (LPSC) problem to remove the redundant label information in the active party's features from labels, by assigning each sample a new weight and label (i.e., residual) for federated training.
+We theoretically demonstrate that LPSC satisfies mutual information privacy (MIP) and can be efficiently optimized using gradient boosting.
+Building on this, we propose a gradient boosting-based LPSC method to protect privacy barely compromising utility.
-Therefore, we propose Vertical Federated Gradient Boosting (VFGBoost) framework to address the LPSC problem.
-Moreover, given that LPSC only provides fixed privacy enhancement, VFGBoost further enables a flexible privacy-utility trade-off by incorporating adversarial training during federated training.
-Experimental results on four real-world datasets substantiate the efficacy of LPSC and the superiority of our VFGBoost framework.
+Moreover, given that LPSC only provides bounded privacy enhancement, we further introduce the two-phase LPSC+ framework.
+This framework enables a flexible privacy-utility trade-off by incorporating training-phase perturbation methods, such as adversarial training.
+Experimental results on four real-world datasets substantiate the efficacy of LPSC and the superiority of our LPSC+ framework.

 --------